null

 The furniture

 The Louis-Philippe style is a continuation of the Restoration style, whose structure it retains, but without its refined elegance.
-Forms became heavier, ornamentation stereotyped, and inspiration drew from the Middle Ages, then the Renaissance towards the end of the reign.
+Forms became heavier, ornamentation stereotyped, and inspiration drew on themes from the Middle Ages, then the Renaissance towards the end of the reign.
 The taste for pastiches heralded the Second Empire (1852-1870).

 MEDICIS VASES IN PORCELAIN FROM THE LOUIS-PHILIPPE PERIOD